Our Financial and Business Information

 Taxes, Fees, and Assessments

 Blue Cross Blue Shield of Massachusetts is one of 39 independently owned and operated health plans in the Blue Cross Blue Shield Association.

 We are a not-for-profit company, but unlike most other not-for-profits, we pay significant federal, state, and local taxes or assessments.
 We are also different from other not-for-profits in that we don't receive or solicit charitable donations, and we don't benefit from tax-exempt financing.

-In 2015, our company paid more than $300 million in taxes and assessments.
+In 2016, our company paid over $295 million in taxes and assessments.

 *Insurers pay a premium tax, which is the insurance equivalent of corporate taxes.